Tool Learning 2 - Migrate ChakraCore to Fuzzilli

 $ swift run FuzzilliCli --jobs=2 --profile=chakracore --storagePath=fuzz_ch_out/ out/Debug/ch #or this "out/Debug/bin/ch/ch"

-I try to rebuild fuzzilli and ChakraCore, it met error during compilation again.
-If want to record the error, use the following command:
+I tried to rebuild Fuzzilli and ChakraCore, but compilation failed again.
+To record the errors, use the following command:

 1